BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ### Instance Boot/Restart

 1. Docker service starts automatically
-2. Nginx starts automatically
+2. Nginx starts automatically (default config only)
-3. Portfolio containers start via systemd service
+3. Site config, env files, and containers are managed by the deploy orchestrator or GitHub Actions
-4. Services are configured and available
+4. Services are configured and available after orchestrator runs

 ### Deployment Process